shendurelab/AssemblyByPacBio/README.md

 ## Aligning consensus reads to reference

-We are using BWA mem for alignment.
-Our version was 0.7.10-r789.
+We are using BWA mem (version 0.7.10-r789) for alignment.

+### Create a reference sequence file

 Make a reference fasta that contains all the sequence between the SMRT bell adaptors, *plus a few bases* of adaptor. *Delete the barcode.* The barcode sequence will then become an insertion in the BWA alignment

 Example:

 ```
+mkdir reference
+cd reference
 vim TPMT.fa
 ```